 What Do Microaggressions Look Like?

-• The outfit worn by a TV reality-show mom is described as "classless and trashy."
+- The outfit worn by a TV reality show mom is described as "trashy."
 (Hidden message: Lower-class people are tasteless and unsophisticated.)

-The most detrimental forms of microaggressions are usually delivered by well-intentioned individuals who are unaware that they have engaged in harmful conduct toward a socially devalued group.
-These everyday occurrences may on the surface appear quite harmless, trivial, or be described as "small slights," but research indicates they have a powerful impact upon the psychological well-being of marginalized groups and affect their standard of living by creating inequities in health care, education, and employment.
+The most detrimental forms of microaggressions are usually delivered by well-intentioned individuals unaware that they have engaged in harmful conduct toward a socially devalued group.
+These everyday occurrences may on the surface appear quite harmless or trivial, or be described as "small slights," but research indicates they have a powerful impact upon the psychological well-being of marginalized groups and affect their standard of living by creating inequities in health care, education, and employment.

 What Do Microaggressions Say About Us?

 The questions we must ask are: "Where are the women?"
 "Where are the people of color?"
-"If these are due to racism and sexism, "Who are the culprits."
+"If these are due to racism and sexism, who are the culprits?"
 "Are these outcomes due to the overt racist or sexist?"
-"Are they due to the hate mongers, the White supremacist, Klan or Skinheads?"
-I contend that it is not the overt racist or sexist which control the tools that result in such unjust and damaging disparities.
+"Are they due to the hate mongers, the white supremacist, the Klan, or skinheads?"
+I contend that it is not the overt racist or sexist that controls the tools that result in such unjust and damaging disparities.
 It is people we elect to office, teachers who educate our children, business leaders who carry out the policies and practices of their corporations, government leaders, law enforcement officers, physicians, dentists, construction workers, your family, friends, and neighbors.
-It is well-intentioned people like you and I!
+It is well-intentioned people like you and me.

-For readers who desire a more thorough understanding of microaggressions, I recommend two major sources on the topic published this year (2010): Racial Microaggressions in Everyday Life: Race, Gender, and Sexual Orientation and Microaggressions and Marginality: Manifestation, Dynamics and Impact.
-Both can be accessed through the John Wiley & Sons, publisher's website.
+For a more thorough consideration of microaggressions, I recommend two sources: Racial Microaggressions in Everyday Life: Race, Gender, and Sexual Orientation and Microaggressions and Marginality: Manifestation, Dynamics, and Impact.